Tharun9059/M1_Project-goal/1_Requirements/readme.md

  ## why
     * By playing games we can reduce our stress.
     * Tic-Tac-Toe game can also increase the level of thinking process.

+ ## How
+    * This program can be executed in a system which has windows or linux operating system